-- DEVELOP A PHILANTHROPIC PROGRAM COMMITTING to contribute a specific amount of dollars annually to South Carolina-based initiatives that reflect Pacolet's ESG priorities. - DEVELOP A PHILANTHROPIC PROGRAM TO ACHIEVE a annual Beyond these initiatives we commit to: volunteer hours by employees on projects supportive of ESG priorities. - CONTINUE TO EVALUATE our land holdings for not just development potential, but community benefits, too.
+- DEVELOP A PHILANTHROPIC PROGRAM COMMITTING to contribute a specific amount of dollars annually to South Carolina-based initiatives that reflect Pacolet's ESG priorities. - DEVELOP A PHILANTHROPIC PROGRAM TO ACHIEVE annual volunteer hours by employees on projects supportive of ESG priorities. - CONTINUE TO EVALUATE our land holdings for not just development potential, but community benefits, too.